 In the North Country, we focus primarily on these 5 categories.
 The "Big 5" are all recycled in "curbside recycling" or at transfer sites.
 These main commodities are reused in other industries or are diverted to save space in landfills.

-In Jefferson County and the City of Watertown the recycling method used is source separation, or curbside separation.
-This means that the individual or business separates cardboard, glass, paper, plastic, and metal waste into separate containers that are then disposed of appropriately.
-Citizens in Jefferson County are required to dispose of their recyclables at the county or town transfer stations, unless through a private hauler.
-Citizens of the City of Watertown have free curbside pick-up for their recyclables on a bi-weekly basis.
+In Jefferson County and the City of Watertown, residents and businesses use source separation or curbside separation to recycle.
+This involves separating cardboard, glass, paper, plastic, and metal waste into individual containers that are then disposed of correctly.
+Jefferson County residents must dispose of their recyclables at county or town transfer stations unless they use a private hauler.
+Meanwhile, the City of Watertown residents can enjoy free bi-weekly curbside pick-up of their recyclables.

-In St. Lawrence and Lewis County, the recycling method is single stream.
-Single stream means that all recyclable waste is discarded into a single waste bin.
-The waste is then collected appropriately and disposed of at a facility that processes recyclables.
-Citizens in St. Lawrence County and Lewis County are required to dispose of their recyclables at the county or town transfer stations, unless through a private hauler.
+In St. Lawrence and Lewis Counties, all recyclable waste is collected in a single bin called "single stream," which is then appropriately disposed of at a facility that processes recyclables.
+Citizens are required to dispose of their recyclables at the county or town transfer stations, unless through a private hauler.

 Recycling is defined by the U.S. Environmental Protection Agency as collecting and processing materials that would otherwise be thrown away as trash and turning them into new products.
 The Development Authority is a strong advocate for recycling not only as it protects our environment, but ultimately it reduces the amount of waste that goes into its landfill in Rodman.
 This means that, over time, the landfill will be in operation a lot longer!
 Other benefits of recycling include: